Enduring 2nd impeachment, Trump stands largely silent, alone

 The team around Trump is hollowed out, with the White House counsel’s office not drawing up a legal defense plan and the legislative affairs team largely abandoned.
 Trump leaned on Sen. Lindsey Graham, R-S.C., to push Republican senators to oppose removal.
 Graham’s spokesman said the senator was making the calls of his own volition.

-His paramount concern, beyond his legacy, was what a second impeachment could do to his immediate political and financial future, according to four White House officials and Republicans close to the West Wing.
-They were not authorized to speak discuss private conversations and spoke on condition of anonymity.
+His paramount concern, beyond his legacy, was what a second impeachment could do to his immediate political and financial future.

 The loss of his Twitter account and fundraising lists could complicate Trump’s efforts to remain a GOP kingmaker and potentially run again in 2024.
 Moreover, Trump seethed at the blows being dealt to his business, including the withdrawal of a PGA tournament from one of his golf courses and the decision by New York City to cease dealings with his company.